home-assistant/home-assistant.io/source/_integrations/light.mqtt.markdown

 The `mqtt` light platform with template schema lets you control a MQTT-enabled light that receive commands on a command topic and optionally sends status update on a state topic.
 It is format-agnostic so you can use any data format you want (i.e., string, JSON), just configure it with templating.

-This schema supports on/off, brightness, RGB colors, XY colors, color temperature, transitions, short/long flashing and effects.
+This schema supports on/off, brightness, RGB colors, XY colors, HS Color, color temperature, transitions, short/long flashing and effects.

 ## Template schema - Configuration